Women often present with different symptoms for cardiovascular disease than men.

 Clinical research has revealed men and women often have different presentations for cardiovascular disease (CVD).
 This includes sex differences in terms of symptom presentation, in diagnostic imaging and in lab values.
 This may result in poor outcomes for women, whose symtoms do not match the classic presentations in males suffering from coronary ischemia.
 This can lead to female cardiac issues going undiagosed or misdiagnosed, accentuating a need for new approaches in diagnosing and treating women.
 At the same time, these discoveries have underscored a public health concern for women with CVD.
 While heart disease is the No. 1 killer of women in the U.S. according to the American Heart Association (AHA) — responsible for 1 in 3 deaths annually — a 2017 study found that 45 percent of women were unaware of this fact.

-Watch the VIDEO: Sex Differences in Diagnosing Heart Disease in Women — and interview with Doreen DeFaria Yeh, M.D., at the American College of Cardiology 2018 meeting.
+Watch the VIDEO: Gender Differences in Diagnosing Heart Disease in Women — and interview with Doreen DeFaria Yeh, M.D., at the American College of Cardiology 2018 meeting.

 Symptomatic Cardiac Differences Based on Sex